CodeMC/Documentation/docs/faq.md

 To check this, head over to your [Connection Settings] on GitHub and make sure to have granted the [CodeMC application] access to your account and organisations.

 ----
-## How can I deploy my maven artefacts to the CodeMC repository?
+## How can I deploy my maven artifacts to the CodeMC repository?
 When you use Maven can you add the following settings to your `pom.xml`
 ```xml
 <distributionManagement>